DTeakell/AppleFrameworks/README.md

-# AppleFrameworks
+# Apple Frameworks
+## About
- An application that shows Apple's frameworks and API's and links to official documentation
+ An application that shows Apple's frameworks and API's and links to Apple Developer documentation

+## Things Learned
+* UIViewController
+* SafariViewController
+* Grids
+* Basic MVVM
+* Importing data from an external file
+* Sheets